kennedykwangari/Disaster-Watcher-Crises-Alert-and-Monitoring-System/README.md

 The answers to these questions provide spatial (where), temporal (when), and thematic (what) information about an event.
 The insights gained from real-time information analysis is valuable to decision-makers throughout each phase of a disaster, from preparedness to response and recovery.

-## Disaster, and Crises Identification using Twitter Data and implementation of Deep Learning
+## Assessing the implementation of Deep Learning in Humanitarian Assistance and Disaster Recovery: A case study of Integrating Twitter for crises, and disaster relief

 This repository contains the code for automatically identifying and classifying the disaster/ crises related tweets.

 This project aims to convert tweets into a reliable source of information and, therefore, enable an effective use of social media messages in disaster response and recovery.
 It uses machine learning to identify disaster-related tweets, extract place names, and map the results.
 The following section presents the technical architecture and describes how the system works